How to experience life on the Hanoi train tracks by way of the famed Train Street.

 They know the schedule of the train and, when it comes through, they clear out.
 The games stop, the chairs scrape to the side, and the laundry gets an added gust of drying power as a no-joke train rips through the middle of this narrow neighborhood.

-The locals have gotten wise to the “instagrammable” power of the place, so there are pubs set up along the tracks.
+The locals have gotten wise to the “instagrammable” power of the place, so there are pubs set up along the tracks where you can observe life on the Hanoi train tracks.

 If you’ve ever worked in a restaurant, you know how nice it is to know exactly when the rush will come – and the bar owners here know just that.
 Twenty minutes before the train is scheduled to zoom through the neighborhood, the bars fill up.